Aladin147/BLKWDS_Manager/docs/implementation_status.md

 - ✅ Custom loading spinner with BLKWDS branding
 - ✅ Custom progress indicator with animations
 - ✅ Documentation for UI/UX enhancements created
-- ⬜ Screen transitions (Planned for Phase 2)
+- ✅ Screen transitions with NavigationService
-- ⬜ Layout animations (Planned for Phase 2)
+- ✅ Layout animations with animated lists and expandable containers
-- ⬜ Micro-interactions for form elements (Planned for Phase 2)
+- ✅ Micro-interactions for form elements
+- ✅ Documentation for UI/UX enhancements Phase 2 created